2022 Azbee Awards to open for entries November 1

-The American Society of Business Publication Editors (ASBPE) is accepting entries for the 2021 Azbee Awards of Excellence.
+The American Society of Business Publication Editors (ASBPE) will accept entries for the 2022 Azbee Awards of Excellence from Nov.
+1, 2021 through Jan.
+10, 2022.
 The Azbee Awards are highly competitive and celebrate the highest quality reporting, editing and design in business-to-business, trade, association and professional publications.
 The awards honor all types of publications including magazines, newspapers, e-newsletters, websites, and social media.
-Take a look at the 2020 winners’ gallery for inspiration.
+Take a look at the 2021 winners’ gallery for inspiration.

 About the Azbee Awards